Multiparty testing preorders: Introduction

-Consider the following scenario involving three partners: an organisation (the broker) that sells goods produced by a different company (the producer) to a specific customer (the client).
-The behaviour of the broker can be described by the following process: The broker accepts requests on channel ${\it req}$ and then places an order to the producer with the message $\co{\it order}$ and sends an invoice to the customer with the message $\co {\it inv}$.
-In this scenario, the broker uses the channels ${\it req}$ and ${\it inv}$ to interact with the customer, while it interacts with the producer over the channel ${\it order}$.
-Moreover, the customer and the producer do not know each other and are completely independent.
-Hence, the order in which messages $\co{\it order}$ and $\co{\it inv}$ are sent is completely irrelevant for them.
-They would be equally happy with a broker defined as follows:
+In this scenario, the broker uses the channels $\mathit{req}$ and $\mathit{inv}$ to interact with the client, while it interacts with the producer over the channel $\mathit{order}$.
+Moreover, the client and the producer do not know each other and are completely independent.
+Hence, the order in which messages $\co{\mathit{order}}$ and $\co{\mathit{inv}}$ are sent is completely irrelevant for them.
+In fact, they would be equally happy with a broker defined as follows:

 Nevertheless, these two different implementations are not considered must-equivalent.
+In these situations, the classical must testing preorder turns out to be unnecessarily discriminating.

-The main goal of this paper is to introduce alternative, less discriminating, preorders that take into account the distributed nature of the peers and their possibly limited coordination and interaction capabilities.
-A first preorder, called \emph{\distributed\ must preorder}, is obtained by assuming that all clients of a given service do interact with it via fully disjoint sets of ports, i.e. they use different parts of its interface, have no possibility of intercommunication, and all of them terminate successfully in every possible interaction.
-It is however worth noting that these assumptions about the absence of communication among clients do not fully eliminate the possibility for clients of being influenced by other peers, in case one client does not behave as expected by the other.
-Due to this, it is possible to differentiate $B$ from $B'$ above when one of the peers refuses to synchronise over port ${\mathit{order}}$.
+The main goal of this paper is to introduce alternative, less discriminating, preorders that take into account the distributed nature of the observers and their possibly limited coordination and interaction capabilities.
+A first preorder, called \emph{\distributed\ must preorder}, is obtained by assuming that a set of observers of a given process interact with it via fully disjoint sets of ports, i.e., they use different parts of its interface, have no possibility of intercommunication, and all of them terminate successfully in every possible interaction.
+It is however worth noting that these assumptions about the absence of communication among observers do not fully eliminate the possibility for observers of being mutually influenced, e.g., when one observer does not enable a communication on some ports.
+Due to this, it is possible to differentiate $B$ from $B'$ above when one of the observers refuses to synchronise over a port, e.g., if the client does not enable the synchronisation over the channel $\mathit{inv}$.
+Consider a client $ C' = \co{\mathit{req}}.\zero$ that sends a request and terminates without accepting the invoice.
+While $P$ and $C'$ always terminate their interaction with $B$, this is not the case when interacting with $B'$ because communication over channel $\mathit{order}$ is never enabled.
+Consequently, these two implementations of the broker are distinguished by the \distributed\ must preorder.
+However, the \distributed\ must preorder allows for the reordering of actions.
+For instance, the following two implementations of the broker are considered equivalent under the \distributed\ must preorder.

+We remark that the processes $C'$ and $P$ are not able to distinguish $B''$ from $B'''$, because they both terminate when interacting with either $B''$ and $B'''$.
+We also note that a client behaving as described by $C$ will not be satisfied neither by $B''$ nor $B'''$ because they both may decide not to communicate over $\mathit{inv}$.